wingillis/figure-control/readme.md

 managing the reproducibility of figures they create.

-To ease the pain of linking different figure versions with the code that generated them, Figure Control automatically handles much of the heavy lifting for committing your code, generating a consistent save path, linking the commit that generated your figures to the save path, and separating exploratory vs final figures.
+To ease the pain of linking different figure versions with the code that generated them, Figure Control handles much of the heavy lifting for committing changes to your code, generating a consistent save path, linking the commit that generated your figures to the save path, and separating exploratory vs final figures.